DiagRAMS-Technologies/api-docs/README.md

 - its fit with our very custom design that enforce us to have a lot of custom components

-We use Jest for testing and components librairies in order to build interfaces starting by components.
+We use Jest for testing and components libraries in order to build interfaces starting by components.

 ## Setup your local environment